bschueller/jquery.selectMe/README.md

 # jquery.selectMe.js

 ## Description
-jQuery-plugin to replace large &lt;select> elements with a neat and searchable solution.
+jQuery-plugin to replace large &lt;select&gt; elements with a neat and searchable solution.

 ## HowTo
 ```javascript